Zedruc/ATC24-Suite-Feedback/README.md

 ## Issues & Suggestions
-If you wish to report any bugs or want to give feedback you are very welcome to do so!
+If you wish to report any bugs or want to give feedback, you are very welcome to do so!
-It greatly aids the development.
+It greatly aids development.

     1. Open an issue and tag it either `Bug Report` or `Feedback`
     2. Describe the issue as well as possible